MobiVM/site/_pages/getstarted.md

 ### 1. Plugin Marketplace (Recommended)
 Stable release plugin versions are available from the Jetbrains Plugin Marketplace:

-1. Install Xcode on MacOS, open it once and agree to the license
+1. Install Xcode on macOS, open it once and agree to the license
 2. Open IntelliJ IDEA/Android Studio, go to `Preferences -> Plugins -> Marketplace`
 3. Type `MobiVM` on the search box and click `Install`

 ### 2. Manual Download

-1. Install Xcode on MacOS, open it once and agree to the license
+1. Install Xcode on macOS, open it once and agree to the license
 2. Download the MobiVM IntelliJ IDEA plugin Zip file:
     - [IntelliJ IDEA plugin **Snapshot** builds](/downloads.html?prefix=snapshots/idea)
     - [IntelliJ IDEA plugin **Release** builds](/downloads.html?prefix=releases/idea)